aebodi/portfolioWebsite/PortfolioWebsite-main/README.md

 This web application showcases my experience, projects, skills, and education as I pursue a career in software engineering.

-I pursued a simple and user-friendly design
+I pursued a simple and user-friendly design.
 # Requirements

 - HTML